Estimated reading time: 6 minutes

 Lastly, re-evaluate your keywords bimonthly because your audience’s preferences change over time and so do their search terms.
 Besides, as you rank higher, and add new blog posts, webpages, and/or products, you want to add more keywords to your list.

 Now you know what the keyword research best practices for SEO are.
-In the coming week, we will share with you in our SEO series more SEO topics in layman’s terms to help your SEO.
+In the coming week, we will share with you On-Page SEO in our SEO series to help your SEO.
 Stay tuned.